 DTS will facilitate effective and professional market research, including at least three stakeholder-based focus groups with relevant players as part of its strategic branding and marketing campaign efforts.
-We will effectively promote "OC Streetcar....
-In the Center of It All."

 Branding and Marketing Strategies

 The DTS team collectively has decades of public, private, and nonprofit sector marketing and branding experience.
 We pride ourselves on knowing: 1) exactly how to perform the necessary requirements analysis by working with OCTA staff, businesses, residents, and other key stakeholders, 2) precisely how to identify realistic goals and clear objectives, 3) unambiguously how to communicate and rollout branding campaigns to OCTA administrators and staff, 4) exactly what marketing techniques and promotional tools will deliver the best results, and 5) specifically how to measure results by tracking all data by utilizing the latest software tools.